 Who Is Responsible for Paying in a Wrongful Death Lawsuit?

 When a person, company, or organization causes someone’s death, they become responsible for the decedent’s and their survivors’ recoverable damages.
 Depending on the circumstances, the responsible party may have liability insurance to pay for their negligent actions.
-While insurers usually investigate and determine liability for their insured’s actions, they rarely pay compensation until they confirm who is legally entitled to receive it.
+While insurers typically investigate and determine liability for their insured’s actions, they rarely pay compensation until they confirm who is legally entitled to receive it.
 As a “best practice,” insurance companies will usually get a lawsuit filed before disbursing any wrongful death proceeds.
-This protects against a future potential claim if they didn’t include someone, and provides them notice of the claim/proceeds, that should have been included.
+This protects against a future potential claim if they didn’t include someone and provides them notice of the claim/proceeds that should have been included.

 The Personal Representative Distributes the Decedent’s Assets

-Still Have Wrongful Death Questions?
+Have More Wrongful Death Questions?